RaghavJindal13/Git-Basics/README.md

 # Git-Basics
 <br>
-first of select/create your working directory git init in your working directory create a file in your working directory for eg in this case git.py
+first of select/create your working directory<br>
+git init in your working directory create a file in your working directory for eg in this case git.py